 School of Arts and Sciences

 Language can be regarded not only as a reflection of society and culture but also as itself constitutive of much of the character of social and cultural life.
 In line with this view, sociolinguistics is the field of study devoted to investigating the relationship between language, society and culture.
-It deals with language variation according to region, sex, and age, and analyses both verbal and non-verbal human behaviour.
+It deals with language variation according to region, gender, and age, and analyses various kinds of interaction focusing on both verbal and non-verbal human behaviour.
+In particular, "language contact" and its linguistic outcomes constitute a major line of enquiry in this field.
+Geographical and social mobility, as well as political and cultural upheavals, are not only instrumental in the creation of bilingualism or multilingualism at a macro-level, but also lead to lexical, syntactical, phonological, and morphological changes in languages in contact at a micro-level.
+The field also includes language policy research, which deals with the status, norm, education and acquisition of a particular language in a particular institutional context.